 Yes, it’s another asymmetry!
 Without the asymmetry, prices would stay the same.

 In the spirit of ASYMMETRY® and asymmetric risk-reward payoffs, I’m naturally trying to get the most reward from my observations by helping as many people as possible, so share it!
 And enter your email on the right to get immediate notices of new ASYMMETRY® Observations.
 We do not sell or use your email address in any other way.
 Also, follow me on Twitter: @MikeWShell

 Mike Shell is the Founder and Chief Investment Officer of Shell Capital Management, LLC, and the portfolio manager of ASYMMETRY® Global Tactical.

-Mike Shell and Shell Capital Management, LLC is a registered investment advisor and provides investment advice and portfolio management exclusively to clients with a signed and executed investment management agreement.
+Mike Shell and Shell Capital Management, LLC is a registered investment advisor focused on asymmetric risk-reward and absolute return strategies and provides investment advice and portfolio management only to clients with a signed and executed investment management agreement.
 The observations shared on this website are for general information only and should not be construed as advice to buy or sell any security.
 Securities reflected are not intended to represent any client holdings or any recommendations made by the firm.
+Any opinions expressed may change as subsequent conditions change.
+Do not make any investment decisions based on such information as it is subject to change.
 Investing involves risk, including the potential loss of principal an investor must be willing to bear.
 Past performance is no guarantee of future results.
-All information and data is deemed reliable, but is not guaranteed and should be independently verified.
+All information and data are deemed reliable but is not guaranteed and should be independently verified.
 The presence of this website on the Internet shall in no direct or indirect way raise an implication that Shell Capital Management, LLC is offering to sell or soliciting to sell advisory services to residents of any state in which the firm is not registered as an investment advisor.
-Use of this website is subject to its terms and conditions.
+The use of this website is subject to its terms and conditions.